 Image: Life Made Simple Bakes

-I would love to hear what is on your Christmas Bucket List this year?
+I would love to hear about your Christmas Bucket List this year.
 Comment or tag us in a picture @ourfarmerhouse

-I hope you have a wonderful Christmas and enjoy as much time as you can with the ones you love the most.
+I hope you have a wonderful Christmas and enjoy as much time as possible with the ones you love the most.